margo/specification/system-design/specification/margo-management-interface/api-requirements-and-security.md

 #### API Port Details

 This API is designed to minimize the ports required on the customer's infrastructure to enable cloud to edge communication.
-    -The API MUST ONLY utilize port 443 for its traffic.
+    - The API MUST ONLY utilize port 443 for its traffic.

 #### Unique Identifiers

-The WFM MUST create create a URL safe client id to uniquely identify each client within the architecture.
+The WFM MUST create a URL-safe client ID to uniquely identify each client within the architecture.

 - This client ID MAY be in the format of UUIDv4
 - Other URL safe string identifiers are permitted to be used